RubaBanat/reading-notes-102/readme03.md

 ## Using Git and GitHub

 # Git is a command tool to used to communicate with GitHub
-# Here its some steps :
+# Here are some steps :
 + Git clone (paste the link from gihub)
 + gitt add
 + git commit -m 'anything'